-36 Is there a procedure whereby private parties can complain to the agency about alleged vertical restraints?
+40 Is there a procedure whereby private parties can complain to the authority responsible for antitrust enforcement about alleged unlawful vertical restraints?

 Yes.
-The OFT has published a note incorporating guidance on the submission of complaints.
+In 2006 the OFT published a note 'Involving third parties in Competition Act investigations' incorporating guidance on the submission of complaints.
 Complaints can be submitted informally or formally.
-The submission of a formal complaint (which must satisfy criteria relating to the quality of information provided) secures certain consultation rights for the complainant going forward but may result in the complainant being held to strict deadlines for the production of information that, if missed, may lead to the OFT rejecting a complaint.
+The submission of a formal complaint (which must satisfy criteria relating to the quality of information provided) secures certain consultation rights for the complainant going forward but may result in the complainant being held to strict deadlines for the production of information that, if missed, may lead to the OFT rejecting the complaint.